Life Gap Plus

 Learning Support and Services

-- Accessibility Services for Students with Disabilities – Students with disability accommodations and other considerations may find that the shift to online coursework results in the need for new or different accommodations.
-Please contact your advisor immediately should you discover any unexpected barriers or access issues.
+- Accessibility Services for Students with Disabilities – Students with disability accommodations, please contact your advisor immediately should you discover any unexpected barriers or access issues related to online or in-person coursework.
 Advisors will respond as promptly as possible to support you through this transition and to address any concerns you may have regarding access to your education.

 Tips for Successful Online Learning